PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-08 13:27:25
+Last updated: 2024-04-08 13:27:58
-Random Quote: I'm honest.
-It's the world that's awful.  -  Sandor Clegane
+Random Quote: .OkaySomebody's got to teach this kid to swear, it's embarrassing. - Meemaw